Featured Project

 NaviBot: Autonomous Navigator

-Designed and built a fully autonomous robot capable of navigating an obstacle course using ultrasonic sensing and coordinate-based pathfinding, completing the final course in 1 minute 21 seconds with zero collisions.
+Designed and rapidly prototyped a fully autonomous navigation robot through six major iterations, integrating ultrasonic obstacle avoidance, LiDAR-based position tracking, and coordinate-based pathfinding to complete the final course in 1 minute 21 seconds with zero collisions.

 Key Results